Cigna in California

 - Voluntary Mediation

-If you have received an appeal decision from Cigna that you are not satisfied with, you may also request voluntary mediation with us before exercising the right to submit a grievance to the DMHC (if you are enrolled in a Cigna HealthCare of California plan) or to the California Department of Insurance (if you are enrolled in a Cigna Health and Life Insurance Company or Connecticut General Life Insurance Company plan). or participate in the IMR process.
+If you have received an appeal decision from Cigna that you are not satisfied with, you may also request voluntary mediation with us before exercising the right to submit a grievance to the DMHC (if you are enrolled in a Cigna HealthCare of California plan) or to the California Department of Insurance (if you are enrolled in a Cigna Health and Life Insurance Company plan). or participate in the IMR process.
 In order for mediation to take place, you and Cigna each have to voluntarily agree to the mediation.
 Cigna will consider each request for mediation on a case-by-case basis.
 Each side will equally share the expenses of the mediation.
 To initiate mediation, please submit a written request for mediation to: